Grokzen/redis-py-cluster/docs/threads.rst

     pipe = r.pipeline(use_threads=False)

 The later example always overrides if explicitly set.
-Otherwise, it falls back on the value passed to the StrictRedisCluster constructor.
+Otherwise, it falls back on the value passed to the RedisCluster constructor.